abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex1.md

 2. Run the commands below to onboard Azure Arc Machines to Azure:

-   >**Note**:  Please note that this lab has already been performed in the lab environment, however, please go through the steps to get familiar.
+   >**Note**:  Please note that this lab has already been performed in the lab environment; however, please go through the steps to get familiar.
 You do not need to run the script below.

     ```
           function Set-AzLocalDeployPrereqs {